cta-observatory/ctaplot/README.md

 It is a working prototype used in CTA, especially by the [GammaLearn](https://gitlab.lapp.in2p3.fr/GammaLearn/) project

 ## Dependencies
+- ctaplot>=0.3.0
-- Matplotlib
+- pytables
-- Scikit-learn
+- pandas
-- Pandas
+- scikit-learn
-- Pytables
+- jupyter
-- ctaplot (>=0.3.0)
+- ipywidgets

 ## Install